My colors collided. Again.

 I have to tell you, as a former, professional second-grade watercolor painter, it’s a disaster when your colors all start to blend together because you went a little overkill on the water usage.
 And never rinsed out your brush after dealing with each individual color.

 You no longer recognize each color for what it is.
 It all becomes one dark, murky-gray puddle.

 And even more, it means you can no longer use each color individually, brushing their unique essences on just the right spot of your canvas so that they each work in perfect harmony with one another.
 Complementing each another.
 Making the bigger picture.

 Kinda like our feelings.

 So, what do I mean by the “Christian” way?
 Reading my Bible.
 Reading devotionals.
 Memorizing Scripture.
-Listening to Podcasts or watching Beth Moore on Wednesday’s with Beth.
+Listening to Podcasts.
 Praying.
 Fasting.
 Letting things go.
 Forgiving.
 Moving on.
 Forgetting what lies behind.
 All the prudent things any serious Christ follower would do.

 I was talking to a good friend of mine.
 She told me to hang in there.
 Christ’s power is in me – use it.
 Don’t let the enemy get to me.
 Don’t give up.

 What an amazing friend.
 And I agree with her!
 But I have to be honest.
 Those words just bounced off of me like a rubber ball off that same grammar school blacktop I used to paint at.
 I couldn’t “do” anymore.
 I had been frantically doing so much ‘Christian way’ stuff to keep me going, I wasn’t addressing all my colors.

 I ignored my feelings – good and bad – so I could press on and, in wanting to do things the “right” way, not hurt this person with my red color.
 Or make that person mad with my green color.
 Or that person jealous with my yellow one.